-Some dinghies and yachts also have wind vanes to provide more information on where the breeze is coming from… which can be especially useful when running downwind so you know when you are running by the lee (ie. when you are sailing the boom is normally on the other side of the boat to where the wind is coming from.
+Some dinghies and yachts have wind vanes to provide information on where the breeze is coming from… which can be especially useful when running downwind so you know when you are running by the lee (ie. when you are sailing, the boom is normally on the other side of the boat from where the wind is coming from.
 When sailing by the lee, you are sailing with the wind, but the wind has moved around and is just coming from the same side as the boom is on, which can cause you to jibe unexpectedly).

 They are attached to the mast, generally located between the deck and boom, or at the top of the mast.

-For most of us, we want to get the maximum speed out of our sailing, whether we are Laser sailing, sailing on any other type of dinghy, or on a yacht.
-And this means that we have to be able to trim the sail to get the most out of it.
-By having telltales on the sail, it gives us a good indication of how we have to trim the sail to be optimal.
+Most of us want to get the maximum speed out of our boat when sailing, regardless of whether we are Laser sailing, sailing on any other type of dinghy, or a yacht.
+And this means that we have to be able to trim the sail efficiently to get the most out of it.
+By having tell-tales on the sail, it gives us a good indication of how we have to trim the sail to be optimal.

-Conversely, if the leeward telltale is flapping, the sail is pulled on too much and needs to be eased to get the air flowing nicely over that part of the sail.
+Conversely, if the leeward tell-tale is flapping, the sail is pulled on too much and needs to be eased to get the air flowing nicely over that part of the sail.